cubiq/ComfyUI_IPAdapter_plus/README.md

 The model tends to burn the images a little.
 If needed lower the CFG scale.

 It generally requires a few more steps than usual, if the result is underwhelming try to add 10+ steps.

+Generally speaking I find the SDXL models a bit disappointing.
+The 1.5 are pretty good, especially the Plus.

 ### IPAdapter + ControlNet